1422

 Gloucester drew their attention to the title bestowed on William Marshal, during the minority of King Henry III as ‘Ruler of the King and of the Kingdom’ Rector regis et regni Angliae.
 He requested to be named Ruler or Governor of the Kingdom but said he would not go so far as to claim to be ruler of the King (the sole legal source of authority).
 If the style and status of Governor of the Kingdom was accorded to him, he would govern with the advice of the Council, but if they were split, his decision should prevail.

 Gloucester claimed that the Commons in Parliament had asked the Lords to name a governor (although this request is not on the Parliament Roll) and that the title proposed for him of Defender and Chief Councillor was insufficient, it did not meet the Commons’ expectations.
 He made the point that his claim was for himself alone and should not prejudice his brother’s rights.
-Perhaps to postpone a final decision by Parliament and give himself time to get Bedford on side, he suggested hopefully that the Lords should wait until Bedford returned to England to settle the question.
-Both brothers would then accept whatever was decided.
-The Lords would have none of it.

 (1) PPC III, pp. 6–7 (council meeting in November).